mine-cetinkaya-rundel/sta101-s16/Sta101_S15_web/syllabus/index.md

 Note that each student **must complete the project and score at least 30% of total possible points on each project in order to pass this class**.

-Team members who fail to fulfill their contribution to the project will be deducted points.
+Team members will provide feedback on percentage contribution to the final product, and grades for each student will be determined based on the quality of the product and their contribution to the work.
+If everyone contributes equally, all members will get full credit.
+Team members who do not contribute sufficiently will be deducted points.

 * * *